Patient professional reference

 - Frequent fluctuations in lucidity.

-PD dementia is difficult to treat, as confusion and hallucinations may be worsened by the treatment of PD - dopamine agonists.
+Parkinson's disease dementia is difficult to treat, as confusion and hallucinations may be worsened by the treatment of Parkinson's disease - dopamine agonists.
 Atypical antipsychotics (eg, quetiapine), are effective without worsening the Parkinsonism.

 - Benign essential tremor - far more common; tremor is worse on movement (eg, while trying to hold a cup of tea) and rare while at rest.

 - Drug- or toxin-induced - numerous drugs or toxins may cause tremor, notably selective serotonin reuptake inhibitors (SSRIs), caffeine, amfetamines, beta-adrenergic blockers, tricyclics, and lithium.
-Neuroleptics (eg, haloperidol, chlorpromazine) and anti-emetics (eg, prochlorperazine) can cause Parkinsonian features which look identical to PD.
+Neuroleptics (eg, haloperidol, chlorpromazine) and anti-emetics (eg, prochlorperazine) can cause Parkinsonian features which look identical to Parkinson's disease.

 - Huntington's disease - can present earlier with rigidity instead of chorea when Parkinsonism is not expected.
 Normally, there is family history.